ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Merge spots pairs where single peak fits better

-  If ``True``, for every pair of peaks on the same spot mask (determined by the :confval:`Spots segmentation method`) spotMAX will fit two Gaussian peaks and a single one.
+  If ``True``, for every pair of peaks on the same spot mask (determined by the :confval:`Spots segmentation method`) SpotMAX will fit two Gaussian peaks and a single one.
 If the single one has lower root mean squared error (i.e., better fit) or the two peaks merge together the dimmer peak is dropped.